Minimalist Engagement Rings – A Practical Guide

 small solitaire minimalist engagement ring

-A smooth band gives a clean minimalist look.
+A thin band gives a minimalist look.
 See this ring here.

 2. Smaller Stones